Street-based sex work is now a legal activity in Victoria.

 The Sex Work Decriminalisation Bill 2021 was passed by the Victorian Parliament on 22 February 2022.
 The laws recognise that sex work is legitimate work and should be regulated through standard business laws and existing agencies such as WorkSafe, the Department of Health and local governments, like all other industries in the state.

-Under the Act, solicitation and loitering for the purposes of street-based sex work are legal except where it occurs near or within view of a place of worship, school, education or care service premise or other children’s services premises between the hours of 6am and 7pm.
+Under the Act, solicitation and loitering for the purposes of street-based sex work is legal except where it occurs near or within view of a place of worship, school, education or care service premise or other children’s services premises between the hours of 6 am and 7 pm.
 Sexual activity in public places remains prohibited.

 There are many reasons why a person might decide to undertake street-based sex work.
 Some choose to make it their profession, others may feel that they have few other options due to issues such as addiction, insecure housing or homelessness, violence or exploitation.